WebAssembly/wasi-i2c/README.md

 ### Introduction

 The WASI-I2C proposal defines an API for the I2C protocol.
-The API of [embedded_hal](https://github.com/rust-embedded/embedded-hal) is closely followed.
+The API of [embedded_hal](https://github.com/rust-embedded/embedded-hal) is taken as an inspiration, but it is not necessary to make use of this library to implement this proposal.

 Reference implementations can be found in [i2c-wasm-components](https://github.com/Zelzahn/i2c-wasm-components).
 Furthermore, there is also a [wasi-embedded-hal](https://crates.io/crates/wasi-embedded-hal) crate that implements the `embedded-hal` traits for the generated bindings.